openenclave/openenclave/docs/DesignDocs/oe_log_message()_callback_proposal.md

 invoked.
 Obviously, if it is registered before starting the enclave, all the logs are affected.

-To pass in the specified log file, the context is assigned as a pointer to the desired file "./oe_out.txt".
+By passing in the specified log file, the context is assigned as a pointer to the desired file "./oe_out.txt".
 In this case the context is used as the logging destination.
 Besides that context can be casted back as any desired type, since type of context is "void\*".